AlexOrlek/ATCG/README.md

 1. BLAST is conducted on assembled nucleotide sequences.
 2. Overlapping alignments are trimmed.
 3. For trimmed alignments, distance metrics are calculated; different metrics reflect different distance concepts: [resemblance and containment](https://www.cs.princeton.edu/courses/archive/spring13/cos598C/broder97resemblance.pdf).
 Breakpoint distance can optionally be calculated.
-4. If all-vs-all BLAST was run, then a dendrogram is generated using pairwise distance metrics.
+4. If all-vs-all BLAST was run, then a tree is generated using pairwise distance metrics.

 # License